rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 ### Key verification

 We will force the client to verify that the server key matches the key stored in the `known_hosts` file to prevent Man-In-The-Middle (MITM) attacks.
+We can set the `StrictHostKeyChecking` to `ask` or `yes`:

+`StrictHostKeyChecking ask`

+    * First connection: the SSH client will prompt you to manually confirm if you trust the server's key before adding it to your `known_hosts` file.
+    * Server key changed: The connection will be refused.

 `StrictHostKeyChecking yes`

+    * First connection: The SSH client will refuse the connection immediately if the host's key is not already present in your `known_hosts` file.
+    You must manually add the host key before attempting to connect.
+    * Server key changed: The connection will be refused.

 ### Force the use of modern algorithms